josh-feng/pool/README.md

 The first argument for member function is the object.
 In C++, it would be called 'this', and lua would use 'self'.
-However, it is defined in the class template table, so we use **'o'** to represent the object.
+However, the member function is defined in the class template table scope, so we use **'o'** to represent the object.

 ```lua